flipp-oss/deimos/docs/UPGRADING.md

 2.x is a major rewrite from 1.0.

+- Note: generator needs to be run as KARAFKA_BOOT_FILE=false rails g deimos:v2
 - Datadog metrics can now take `:karafka_namespace, :karafka_distribution_mode, :rd_kafka_metrics` tags to pass to MetricsListener
 - Renamed :db backend to :outbox and :db_producer config to :outbox
 - Renamed db_producer metrics to outbox